How a Debt Management Plan Could Help You Get Back on Track

 The longer a company has been in business, the more likely it is to be providing valuable service.
 Those companies have a track record you can verify.
 You don’t want to get involved with a fly-by-night operation.

 Along with debt management, you should receive some financial lessons from the agency.
-Many borrowers don’t have adequate personal finance training, which contributes to debt issues.
+Many borrowers haven’t learned about money management yet, and that’s one reason you might have fallen into debt in the first place.
 Better budgeting and financial management skills can have a big impact on your life going forward.

-A DMP can prevent bankruptcy or defaulting on your debts and the resulting negative impact.
+A DMP can’t stop collection efforts or lawsuits.
+Your creditors don’t have to agree to participate.
+If they do, however, and you stick with your plan, you could prevent bankruptcy or defaulting on your debts and the resulting negative impact.

-Get started with a financial counseling session in which the counselor goes over your finances with a fine-tooth comb.
+Get started with a financial counseling session in which the counselor goes over your finances with a fine-toothed comb.
 The counselor reviews your budget, debts, and financial goals.

-Creditors may agree to waive certain fees or lower monthly payments when you enroll in a DMP.
+Creditors may agree to waive certain fees when you enroll in a DMP.
 Your counselor may work with your creditors to lower the interest rate on your debts.
-This enables more of your payment to go towards getting you debt-free.
+This enables more of your payment to go toward getting you debt-free.

 Once enrolled in a DMP, you deposit a set payment each month with the credit counseling agency, which sends the funds to your creditors.
-As long as you keep making the payments, your debt is usually paid off within three to five years.
+DMPs typically last three to five years.

 Whether you choose debt management, debt settlement, or some other type of solution, the sooner you get started the sooner you’ll be out of debt.
 Freedom Debt Relief will help you fully understand your options for dealing with your debt, including our debt relief program.
 Our Certified Debt Consultants can help put you on the path to a better financial future by helping you choose the best option.
 Find out if you qualify right now.